rchatterjee/pam-typopw/README.md

 The script will report the following information back to us for research purposes.
 All the collected data is anonymous, and handled with utmost care.
-All the sensitive data in the user's laptop is encrypted, and the weakest link is as strong as guessing the user's password or a typo of it.
+All the sensitive data in the user's laptop is encrypted, and the weakest link in the whole system is as strong as the user's correct password or typos of it.
+It's important to note not all typos are accepted as safe, and the system will allow only the typos which are very "close" to the original password.

 1. The timestamp and local time of logging in.
 2. A unique id of the submitted password.
 The id is obtained by computing `HMAC`